Autoscaler/autoscaler/autoscale-docker-swarm-container/README.md

 ### Quick start

-Assuming Docker Swarm and RabbitMQ are already deployed, take the sample deployment files present in [docker-compose.yml](./autoscale-docker-swarm-container/example-deployment/docker-compose.yml).
+Assuming Docker Swarm and RabbitMQ are already deployed, take the sample deployment files present in [docker-compose.yml](./autoscale-docker-swarm-container/src/main/config/deployment/docker-compose.yml).

-For more information on deployment against Docker Swarm refer to [autoscale-deploy](https://github.com/Autoscaler/autoscaler/tree/develop/autoscale-deploy)
+- Update the image `${project.version}` tag with the correct version information.
+N.B.
+If you have built the repository this file will already have been populated correctly and will be located in: `/target/deployment/`.

-Change the endpoints to match your deployments.
+- Change the endpoints to match your deployments.
 Make sure the StackId property in the compose file is in the same stack id/name as the services that it should scale.
 Put the deployment files on your swarm node.

-For each of the services to scale its docker-compose template must be updated to include labels such as the following:
+- For each of the services to scale its docker-compose template must be updated to include labels such as the following:

 ```